-Regular contributions to the Scheme are deducted at source from your salary.
-Your contributions are invested by the Trustee through an insurance policy or policies taken out with Zurich Life.
+Regular contributions to the Scheme are deducted at source from your salary or paid by your employer.
+Your contributions are invested by the Trustees in unit-linked funds through an insurance policy taken out with Zurich Life.

-The contributions invested in the insurance policy or policies, together with the investment returns they make, accumulate over the years free of personal taxes.
-Given the potential growth of Zurich Life funds and the special tax-exempt status of these funds, your returns, over time, could be significantly higher than those available from investing in a bank or building society account.
+The contributions invested in the unit-linked funds, together with the investment returns they make, accumulate over the years free of personal taxes.
+The Zurich Life unit-linked funds provide potential for your pension contributions to earn returns in excess of the rate of inflation in the long term.